Amazon Will Soon Accept EBT and SNAP Benefits

 Past Perspectives

-Internet powerhouse Amazon is about to go to retail war with Walmart in the “Great Battle of the Low-Income Dollar.”
-Amazon is striving to make its services more widely available to those in low-income tax brackets.
+Internet powerhouse Amazon is gearing up for retail war with Walmart in what some are calling the “Great Battle of the Low-Income Dollar.”
+Amazon is making strides to make its services more accessible to people in lower-income brackets.

-Amazon is dropping the price of their 2-day Prime delivery membership from $10.99 to $5.99 for recipients of government assistance.
-Plans are in motion to begin accepting food stamps, also known as EBT or SNAP in many states.
-All this in a bid to gain the demographic that shops at Walmart heavily.
+Amazon has dropped the price of its 2-day Prime delivery membership from $10.99 to $5.99 for recipients of government assistance.
+Plans are also underway to accept food stamps, known as EBT or SNAP in many states, as payment for groceries.
+This move clearly aims to capture a demographic that shops heavily at Walmart.

-In order to gain access to these exclusive benefits, a valid Electronic Benefits Transfer (EBT) card number must be entered into the system.
-Now you can’t use the food stamps to pay for you Prime membership, only your groceries.
-But no worries there because earlier this year Amazon introduced Amazon Cash, a payment method targeted to customers without bank accounts.
-The Amazon Cash program allows people to make deposits into the cash account at various retails like CVS and Sheetz gas stations.
+To access these exclusive benefits, users must enter a valid Electronic Benefits Transfer (EBT) card number into the system.
+While food stamps can’t be used to pay for the Prime membership itself, they can be used for grocery purchases.
+Earlier this year, Amazon also introduced Amazon Cash, a payment method designed for customers without bank accounts.
+Amazon Cash lets users add funds to their accounts at retail locations like CVS and Sheetz gas stations.